-Student name Course Date student notified
+S tudent name Course Date student notified

-You have been placed on Academic Alert for the he following reason(s):
+Yo u have been placed on Academic Alert for th ne following reason(s):

 clinical attendance or tardiness

 clinical performance

 test performance

 failure to complete test assessments

 failure to complete required remediation

 other:

-You are required to do the following:
+Yo u are required to do the following:

-4. Meet with your instructor within three business action plan will be sent to your advisor and
+4. Meet with your instructor within three business action plan will be sent to your advisor and • • 1 10

-5. Meet with your advisor within one week or f being notified of the Academi ic Alert to review the action plan.
+5. Meet with your advisor within one week of f being notified of the Academic Alert to review the action plan.

-6. Meet with either your instructor or advisor on an ongoing basis until remo oved from Academic Alert.
+6. Meet with either your instructor or advisor on an ongoing basis until removed from .
+Academic Alert.

 Student signature

-Faculty signature Date
+Faculty signature

-Please he advised: If you do not meet with th e instructor or advisor, the Dire ector of the school will be notified